 And while it may seem counter-intuitive, a little extra heat can also help.
 A spicy mask like the Eight Greens Phyto Masque - Hot creates a warming sensation on the skin, helping improve the appearance of breakouts.
 You can also encourage your clients to book a series of spicy treatments — such as our Blueberry Detox Firming Peel — for a regular dose of heat and a professional exfoliation.
 Just remember, for clients with sensitive skin, start with a test patch to see how they respond to the sensation.

 Lastly, you’ll want to set your clients up with a nourishing night treatment.
 As trans-epidermal water loss peaks while we sleep, it’s more important than ever to hydrate.
 Our top picks?
 “The Facial Recovery Oil is a great nighttime treatment for balancing sensitive or problem skin,” says Jude.
-For dry skin, Katie recommends the ultra-rich Rosehip & Lemongrass Repair Balm for its protective Natural Repair Complex.
-And finally, the Acne Advanced Clarifying Hydrator is a powerhouse at treating acne without drying out the skin.
-Jude recommends mixing this award winner with your nightly serums.
+And Katie recommends the Acne Advanced Clarifying Hydrator, which is a powerhouse at treating acne without drying out the skin.
+Jude recommends mixing this award-winner with your nightly serums.